Format (album): Release and promotion

+Artwork

+The cover art of Format consists of groupings of coloured lines of different lengths and widths.
+The lines represent the spines of the singles for each B-side in their original formats: CD, cassette, 7-inch vinyl, and 12-inch vinyl.
+Downloadable formats were not shown.
+The colours generally match the look of the original singles.
+For the boxset edition of Format, the sleeve for each disc had the lines corresponding to the songs it contained.

 Critical reception

 Format received generally favourable reviews from critics.
 The review aggregator Metacritic gave it an average score of 64 out of 100 based on five reviews, while the Album of the Year site rated it 70 based on six reviews.

 According to Tom Hocknell of BBC Music: "Pet Shop Boys played a vital role in establishing the (once) standard of original, non-album flipsides with West End Girls, and continue to deliver all-new material to back their single releases.
 And it is here, relieved of the pressure to write hits or adhere to any album themes, that they regularly stretch their experimental wings".
 John Murphy of MusicOMH noted, "over a career of almost 30 years, Pet Shop Boys have always treated the noble concept of the B-side with particular love and attention", and he called Format "a fine overview of nearly 15 years worth of clever, intelligent pop music that's far too good to be consigned to B-side status".

 Arwa Haider of Metro wrote: "It's true that the Pet Shop Boys' commercial power waned in the 1990s and Format feels less strident than Alternative; it's even arguable that some of these later tracks have dated more quickly...
 Yet the many high points are genuinely dazzling; they might not be lead singles, but they're stand-out songs and proven concert favourites".
 Thomas H. Green of Mixmag observed: "This is PSB at play, and, while uneven, it's jammed with delights, from the Beatles-ish 'I Didn't Get Where I Am Today' and mellow d'n'b ballad 'Betrayed', to sassy Hispanic groove 'Between Two Islands' and the self-referencing aceness of 'We're The Pet Shop Boys'".
 Len Lukowski of Drowned in Sound concluded, "there's no denying Format was made by pop geniuses; maybe pop geniuses being slightly hit and miss, but that's still pretty good".

 Simon Gage of the Daily Express stated, "If more artistes' A-sides were half as good as Pet Shop Boys' B-sides the world would be a much more interesting place".
 Dorian Lynskey of The Guardian commented, "Is Format patchy?
 Of course.
 It has to be.
 But it's patchy in a joyous, liberated way, because it's OK to make mistakes on a B-side.
 Nobody will hold it against you.
 And when you get it right it feels like a gesture of supreme confidence.
 You threw away a song this good on a B-side?
 Wow".